 Rehousing and re-imagining the permanent collections in the Margaret C. Ferguson Greenhouses

-The Global Flora Collection of the Margaret C. Ferguson Greenhouses, with its highlight on plant form, carries Margaret Ferguson's vision of "laboratories under glass" into the 21st century.
+The Global Flora Collection in the Margaret C. Ferguson Greenhouses, with its highlight on plant form, carries Margaret Ferguson's vision of "laboratories under glass" into the 21st century.
 In addition to replacing our aging structure, the Global Flora project will:

 - supply new housing for our "botany museum" objects, which are of artistic and scientific interest;

 - create a new node for interdisciplinary science research and teaching; and

 - provide an innovative example of sustainable design.

 Global Flora: How to Curate a Collection, Fall 2018 Botanical Collections Manager Rob Nicholson writes about his goals and his process for putting together a new conservatory collection.